farshi/farshi.github.io/source/_posts/2015-04-25-ec2-essentials.markdown

 categories: [EC2 , AWS Architecture Certificate , Lambda ,IAM,Placement Group]
 ---

-Some Notes about Elastic compute cloud , you will find it useful if you want to prepare for AWS architecture certificate.
+Some Notes about the Elastic compute cloud , you will find it useful if you want to prepare for AWS architecture certificate exam.

 * Elastic Compute Cloud provides re-sizable compute capacity in cloud.
 * It can be scale up or down as computing requirements changed.